Welcome to JMBranum.com, the website of the Law Firm of James M. Branum.

 Areas of Practice

-While I have worked in other areas of the law in the past, I am currently only doing select new cases that involve:
+While I have worked in other areas of the law in the past, my most recent work has involved:

 Since 2006, I have represented members of the US Army facing courts-martial, article 15’s (NJP), administrative board and conscientious objector hearings, as well as assisted soldiers seeking an early discharge.
 I have also assisted veterans with seeking an upgrade of their prior military discharge as well as fighting against recoupments.

 Due to the covid pandemic and family needs I am taking very few cases these days, so I normally recommend that those seeking legal counsel for a military law matter first contact the GI Rights Hotline or the Military Law Task Force of the National Lawyers Guild for a referral.

 I am most interested in cases involving the following issues:

 - AWOL cases of servicemembers who have left the USA while absent and are seeking to return to the US to resolve their AWOL status - (I have worked with dozens of servicemembers in this situation over the years and have techniques that can make the return go as smoothly as possible)

-- Members of the US Army who are currently AWOL from either Basic Training or AIT, and who want to return to military control at Fort Sill PCF.
+- Members of the US Army who are currently AWOL from either Basic Training or AIT, and who want to return to military control at the Fort Sill PCF (Personnel Control Facility).

 - Cases of public war resisters and other members of the military who are facing retribution for free speech actions.